 1) data derived from multiple environments (e.g. soils, human gut) that represent a range of species diversity and abundances,

-We’ve incorporated three additional datasets ranging widely in richness and abundances, which we feel has greatly improved the manuscript.
+Thank you for this thoughtful suggestion.
+We agree and have now incorporated three additional datasets from a nuclear cooling reactor, mouse guts, and soils, which range widely in richness and abundances (Fig SX), which we feel has greatly improved the manuscript.

 2) data derived from other marker genes (e.g. 18S, cytochrome oxidase, etc.),